samash1729/Rental_Car_Frontend/README.md

 \menu - All transactions can be viewed.
 \bookacar - Booking page opened once you select car in home page.

+Some cars have already been added for convenience.

 Any doubts?
 Contact me at 9871450094.